tchatchouangDaniel/storefront/README.md

 ## Test endpoints

 I added a table for categories.
-I added the endpoints for that are included in `REQUIREMENTS.md`
+I added the endpoints for categories in `REQUIREMENTS.md`

 So these are the steps to start adding product:
 1- create a category